 Meet the Teams for the 2020 Solar Decathlon Middle East!

 While SDME18 is still fresh in our memories, the next edition is already in the making.
-This year, Dubai, United Arab Emirates, will again host the Solar Decathlon Middle East 2020.
-Joining together from 11 different countries worldwide, the following Teams will form the upcoming SDME20 edition:
+For the second time in 2020, Dubai, United Arab Emirates, hosted the Solar Decathlon Middle East.
+Joining together from 11 different countries worldwide, the following Teams formed the upcoming SDME20 edition:

 - Team Aqua Green, Ajman University (United Arab Emirates)